mendersoftware/mender-docs/02.Overview/12.Role.Based.Access.Control/docs.md

 You can create new Roles based on your specific needs and workflows.
-When creating or editing custom Roles, you can specify the Role's name, description and a set of permissions to grant to the Users bound to the Role.
+When creating or editing custom Roles, you can specify the Role's name, description and a set of permissions to grant to the Users assigned to the Role.

-Some of the permissions apply at the tenant level:

 * **User Management**: these permissions should be granted carefully, as they allow privilege increases for any Users managed by a User with User management